-However, with the increase of the output power of fiber laser, various stability “killers” such as transverse mode instability (TMI) Stimulated Raman scattering (SRS) phenomenon and thermal damage have surfaced.
+However, as the output power of fiber lasers increases, various stability issues, such as transverse mode instability (TMI), stimulated Raman scattering (SRS), and thermal damage, have become increasingly prevalent.

-Fiber laser is mainly composed of pump source, gain medium (active fiber) and resonator.
+A fiber laser is mainly composed of a pump source, gain medium (active fiber), and resonator.

-Amplifier structure fiber laser principle: similar to the resonant cavity, the difference is that the seed source laser at the front stage reduces the power requirements of the system on the unit devices, allowing for higher power to be obtained.
+The amplifier structure of a fiber laser principle is similar to the resonant cavity, with the difference being that the seed source laser at the front stage reduces the power requirements of the system on the unit devices, allowing for higher power to be obtained.

 Resonator fiber laser